janastu/anthill19/pages/anthillhacks-2025-sessions.md

 Date: December 26

+Morning Session

+"**Sound Bath**" By Hari & Sarath

+“**Collective Hands**” facilitated by Vijayalakshmi - Artist/Architect

+Together we make, for all us: a space from what surrounds us.

+Evening Session

 “**Origin of state and its historical Perspective**” by Madhu Sudhan - Professor, Dept of Political Science

 “**Laws and Policies related to Commons**” by Rashmi - Lawyer

+**Day 8:**

+Morning Session

+"**Traditional Media, Digital Media & it's Politics**" By Kavitha & Shashi Kumar

+Evening Session

+"**Digital Technology & Commons**" By Noor

+**AI beka?** by Padmini - Founder of Design Beku

+AI is everywhere but what is it really?
+Let's chat about what it is, and what it could be.

+**Day 8-9:**

+Date: December 27, 28

+“**Living Library**” By Amrutha

+Living Library is a library where people share their experiences, skills, Knowledge with each other and archive for future.

+“**Experience from the Crafterspace**” By Crafterspace artisans

 “**What a Lake Keeps**” by  Lohit Y T - Biodiversity Conservationist

 A lake keeps far more than water.
 It holds biodiversity and cultural memory.
 As a commons, it embodies equity and collective responsibility, reminding us that access and care must be shared across generations.
 In quiet ways, a lake keeps life, balance, and memory, asking only to be protected so that it can continue to give.

-**Day 8-9:**

-Date: December 27, 28

-“**Experience from the Crafterspace**” By Crafterspace artisans

-“**Living Library**” By Amrutha

-Living Library is a library where people share their experiences, skills, Knowledge with each other and archive for future.
+"**Art & Crafts Politics**" By Sampath

+"**Art Exhibition**" By Ajmal, Emma & Sitara

+Exhibiting Photos and videos as well as musical events in Thiminayakahalli village.

-"**Nekal Vaamozhi**" By Hari Govind, Sarath Meraki and Naru Parai Isai
+"**Nekal Vaamozhi**" By Hari Govind, Sarath Meraki

 Beyond mere vibrations passing through our ears, sounds hold narratives; narratives that we haven’t noticed and narratives that we don't dare to heed.
 Moreover each sound is a link to the past, a sign from the present or a navigation for the  days ahead.